Qatar corruption scandal at the European Parliament: Government of Qatar

 The Qatari government denied any involvement in the scandal with the Qatari Mission to the European Union saying, "[t]he State of Qatar categorically rejects any attempts to associate it with accusations of misconduct.
 Any association of the Qatari government with the reported claims is baseless and gravely misinformed.
-The State of Qatar works through institution -to-institution engagement and operates in full compliance with international laws and regulations."
-They later accused the United Arab Emirates (UAE) of orchestrating the scandal.
+The State of Qatar works through institution-to-institution engagement and operates in full compliance with international laws and regulations."
+They later accused the United Arab Emirates of "orchestrating" the scandal.
 Journalist Jack Parrock reported that the Qatari government claimed "everyone" believed that the UAE was behind it.
-According to the Qatari state-funded Middle East Monitor "[t]he European Union Parliament has opened an official investigation into corruption cases and suspicions involving senior officials from the United Arab Emirates (UAE) to launch a smear campaign against Qatar coinciding with hosting the 2022 FIFA World Cup."
+According to the Qatari state-funded Middle East Monitor "[t]he European Union Parliament has opened an official investigation into corruption cases and suspicions involving senior officials from the UAE to launch a smear campaign against Qatar coinciding with hosting the 2022 FIFA World Cup."
 Qatar claims that "since 2017, Qatar feels it has been the victim of a media attack orchestrated by Abu Dhabi, with false documents and fake news."

-The Qatari Government stated that they were being "exclusively criticised and attacked" by Belgian authorities and conveyed disappointment that the Belgian government "made no effort to engage with our government to establish the facts".
+The Qatari government stated that they were being "exclusively criticised and attacked" by Belgian authorities and conveyed disappointment that the Belgian government "made no effort to engage with our government to establish the facts".

 Qatar warned that the continued implication of Qatar in the scandal will "negatively effect" the energy cooperation between the EU and Qatar.